ajhynes7/scikit-spatial/README.rst

    - Fitting
    - Transformation

+All spatial objects are equipped with plotting methods based on ``matplotlib``.
+Both 2D and 3D plotting are supported.
+Spatial computations can be easily visualized by plotting multiple objects at once.

 Why this instead of ``scipy.spatial`` or ``sympy.geometry``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This package has little to no overlap with the functionality of ``scipy.spatial``.
-It can be viewed as an extension.
+It can be viewed as an object-oriented extension.

 While similar spatial objects and computations exist in the ``sympy.geometry`` module, ``scikit-spatial`` is based on NumPy rather than symbolic math.
 The primary objects of ``scikit-spatial`` (``Point``, ``Points``, and ``Vector``) are actually subclasses of the NumPy *ndarray*.
 This gives them all the regular functionality of the *ndarray*, plus additional methods from this package.